KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

 Cat Warning
 ======
 I have two very cute cats: Bert (white collar with white paws) and Roberta (grey and looks like a little leopard) - yes, they were adopted in 2019.
-While you are browsing my website, I hope pictures of Bert and Roberta can make you feel happy and relaxed for a second.
+While you are browsing my website, I hope pictures of Bert and Roberta can give you a relaxing pause.

 <div class="cat-photos">
 <img src="../images/photos/SnugglingBertRoberta.jpg" alt="Bert and Roberta snuggling" width="300"/>